-The end of the shaft must be just flush with the face of the bushing.
+The end of the shaft must protrude .44 inch (11 mm) from the face of the bushing.
 This will allow the two portions of the coupling to fully engage when the drive flange is secured to the engine bellhousing, without pre-loading the bearings.